samuel424/Genome_Analysis/README.md

 This is the order of the Scripts for the Analysis, and to how use them:

-1.Genome assemmbly with Canu (Pac-Bio data)
+1. Genome assemmbly with Canu (Pac-Bio data)
 Start with the DNA assenmbly with the sbatch job named sbatch_Assembly
 code: sbatch sbatch_Assembly.

-2.Reads processing with Trimmomatic (Illumina data)
+2. Reads processing with Trimmomatic (Illumina data)
 code: sbatch sbatch_Trimmo.

 3. Check quality with FASTA QC for the Trimmomatic data (before and after) with the following command :